E08A/pingwing_poster/README.md

 # pingwing_poster
-This is the poster repository of the PINGwing
+This is the poster repository of the PINGwing.
+Have fun at your study, enjoy it and kind regards!